pb111/Support-Vector-Machines-Project/README.md

 # Support Vector Machines with Python and Scikit-Learn

 In this project, I build a Support Vector Machines classifier to classify a Pulsar star.
-I have used the **PREDICTING A PULSAR STAR** dataset for this project.
+I have used the **Predicting a Pulsar Star** dataset for this project.
 I have downloaded this dataset from the Kaggle website.

 ## Table of Contents